Mtinkering/crypto-app/README.md

 ## Set Up

 ### `npm i`
-Install the dependencies needed to run the project.
+Installs the dependencies needed to run the project.

 ### `npm start`